tcgoetz/GarminDB/README.md

 * Import your FitBit daily CSV files by downloading them and running `make import_fitbit_file`.
 I wrote this to get my hsitorical FitBit data into the DB, I do not currently use FitBit and do not plan to do any more work in this area.
 * Import your Microsoft Health daily CSV files by downloading them and running `make import_mshealth_file`
 * `make backup` to backup your DBs.
 I wrote this to get my hsitorical MS Health data into the DB, I do not currently use MS Health or a MS Band and do not plan to do any more work in this area.

+# Notes

+* The scripts were developed on OSX.
+Information or patches that on using these scripts on other platforms are welcome.